Contents

 While pressure-treated plywood is excellent for moisture and pest resistance, the chemicals used in the treatment process can sometimes leach into the environment, which could be harmful, particularly for plant life or animals that come into contact with it.

-Tip: Use caution when working with pressure-treated plywood in areas with vegetable gardens or pets.
+Tip: Use caution when working with pressure-treated pressed wood board in areas with vegetable gardens or pets.
 Opt for untreated plywood if you’re looking for an environmentally friendly alternative.

 Climate Considerations When Choosing Exterior Plywood